Marvell-Consulting/project-reports/content/en/statswales/project-reports/sprint30/index.md

 - fix: Data table validation error
 - fix: Page not found on WRAx0101 dimensions
 - fix: Fix StatsCymru logo and favicon
+- fix: Session properties are not namespaced so apply across all datasets

 ## What we're planning to do this week

+- feature: Remove Publisher organisation and contact
-- Prepare bi-lingual consumer screener and email
+- task: Prepare bi-lingual consumer screener and email
-- Prepare and submit info for GEL QA (publisher side)
+- task: Prepare and submit info for GEL QA (publisher side)
-- Summarise outputs for the implementation of hybrid pivot tables and hierarchies.
+- task: Summarise outputs for the implementation of hybrid pivot tables and hierarchies.
-- Write tests for existing code to improve test coverage
+- task: Write tests for existing code to improve test coverage
-- Give devs access to to prod / prepod envs
+- task: Give devs access to to prod / prepod envs
-- Create a prod / preprod environment
+- task: Create a prod / preprod environment
-- Analyse feedback from first onboarding cohort
+- task: Analyse feedback from first onboarding cohort
-- Session properties are not namespaced so apply across all datasets
-- Configure a suitable testing suite for e2e tests
+- task: Configure a suitable testing suite for e2e tests

 ## Goals